andreanun/andreanun/README.md

 ### Hi there 👋

-- 🔭 I’m currently working Botanicals & Vine and Vinyl Share!
-Stay tuned!!
+- 🔭 I’m currently working on a Medical Reminder bot and GiftMe ~ Stay tuned!!
--    Working on The Odin Project and leetcode(😪)
+- Working on The Odin Project and leetcode(😪).
+Going through 'Spring Start Here' by Laurentiu Spilca
-- 🌱 I’m currently learning: Full Stack Web Development, Python, the Spring framework, and IOS
+- 🌱 I’m currently learning: Full Stack Web Development and plenty more with boot.dev 😉
-- 🎓 I have a great interest in Software engineering, specifically backend or full stack
+- 🎓 I have a great interest in Software engineering, specifically backend and full stack
 - 📫 How to reach me: Feel free to email or connect with me on LinkedIn and kindly send me a message 📭
 - 💬 Ask me about Music (most genres, any decade), Photography, K-variety shows, hidden gems in the city 👀
 - ⚡ Fun fact: I'm currently in pursuit my second bachelor's degree (CS) !